jphdotam/keras_generator_example/README.md

 # keras_generator_example

-An example of a Keras generator which reads videos and labels using a directory format
+An example of a Keras generator which reads three-dimensional npy files (e.g. of videos) and labels using a directory format

 This has been adapted from the great example at: https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly.html

-Unlike @shervinea 's example, this method loads data using a simple directory structure rather than a dictionary of IDs and labels.
+Unlike shervinea's example, this method loads data using a simple directory structure rather than a dictionary of IDs and labels.

 ## Usage